 Program for Preventing Periodontal Disease

 Here are some suggestions for keeping your gums healthy and preventing (and even treating) periodontal disease.

 - Brush, floss, and see your dentist regularly.
-Brushing twice a day, flossing daily, and professional dental cleanings twice a year may be inconvenient, but it beats the heck out of gum surgery, tissue/bone grafts, and tooth loss.
-You may consider trying an electric toothbrush like the Sonicare.
-The bristles of this toothbrush vibrate at about 500 strokes per second.
-This not only cleans the teeth but transmits acoustic energy that cleans and removes plaque between the teeth and below the gum line, the area normally reached only by flossing.
+Brushing twice a day, flossing daily, and getting professional dental cleanings twice a year may be inconvenient, but they beat the heck out of gum surgery, tissue/bone grafts, and tooth loss.
+Consider using an electric toothbrush, such as Sonicare, which transmits acoustic energy that helps remove plaque between the teeth and below the gum line, the area normally reached only by flossing.

 - Clean your tongue.
-The protective mucous coating on your tongue makes it an excellent hideout for bacteria.
-You can brush your tongue along with your teeth, or borrow a tool from Ayurvedic medicine and scrape your tongue once a day.
-Curved thin metal strips designed for this purpose not only remove plaque-forming bacteria, but are also one of the most effective breath fresheners around.
+The protective mucous coating on your tongue is an excellent hideout for bacteria.
+You can brush your tongue along with your teeth or borrow a tool from Ayurvedic medicine and scrape your tongue once a day.
+Curved thin metal strips designed for this purpose not only remove plaque-forming bacteria but are also one of the most effective breath fresheners around.

 - Take coenzyme Q10 (CoQ10).
 CoQ10 has been shown to reduce inflammation and other signs of gum disease.
 The recommended daily dose is 100 mg once or twice a day.

 - Add vitamin C and zinc.
 Vitamin C is required for the production of collagen, which is an important structural component of oral tissues.
 Zinc stabilizes cellular membranes, inhibits plaque growth, and hastens wound healing.
 Deficiencies in these nutrients are common in patients with periodontal disease.
 I suggest taking 500–1,000 mg of vitamin C and 30 mg of zinc daily, preferably in divided doses.